How to dominate your agile software development processes

 Higher quality software can guarantee better customer satisfaction.
 Apart from that, customers are likely to be more satisfied because they get to participate in the project more with Agile methodology.
 Feedbacks are given regularly, not only at the end of the project making it possible for the team to make sure that all the customer’s needs are met.

 9. Continuous improvement

-When transitioning to Agile, both team members and the project are always improving.
-As agile software development processes promotes teamwork, collaboration and exchanging ideas are important to the process — encouraging everyone to learn from each other.
+When transitioning to agile, both team members and the project are always improving.
+As Agile promotes teamwork, collaboration and exchanging ideas are important to the process — encouraging everyone to learn from each other.
 Moreover, the team can also learn from the previous sprint and carefully plan the next sprint to avoid the same mistake — making it possible for the quality of the project to be enhanced.